-The items in the Authority's Balance Sheet at 31 March 2013 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2014 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-mianolal your an 0 40 101101101 Item Uncertainties Effect if Actual Result Differs from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. falls.
-It is estimated that the annual depreciation charge for buildings would increase by £25k for Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied. individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the Arrears At 31 March 2013, the Authority had a balance of sundry debtors of £4.494m.
+• Item Uncertainties Effect if Actual Result Differs from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
+If the useful life of operational assets is reduced, depreciation increases and the carrying amount of the assets falls.
+It is estimated that the annual depreciation charge for buildings would increase by £260k for every year that useful lives had to be reduced.
+Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
+The effects on the net pensions liability of changes in individual assumptions can be measured.
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £3.44m and an increase of one year to the mortality rate would result in a decreased pension liability of £6.89m.
+However, the assumptions interact in complex ways.
+Arrears At 31 March 2014, the Authority had a balance of sundry debtors of £1.455m.
 A review of balances suggested that an impairment of doubtful debts of 100% would be made for those debts over 1 year old, 50% for those debts over 6 months old and full recovery has been assumed for those debts under 6 months old.
-However, in the current economic climate it is not certain that such an allowance of doubtful debts of 10% for those debts under 6 months old (total £591k) would require an additional would be sufficient.
+However, in the current economic climate it is not certain that such an allowance If collection rates were to deteriorate, an impairment of doubtful debts of 10% for those debts under 6 months old (total £1.123m) would require an additional £112.3k to be set aside as an allowance.